LightHearts UK Mental Wellbeing - Week 7

 Then there are other things like being grateful for relatives and friends, or being grateful for pets.
 Be grateful for your body and all the bits of it that still work.
 Every single thing in your life that is not total crap can be regarded as a blessing.

-As well as observing these things, start to write down your grateful thoughts at the back of your diary.
-(This is to separate out your normal journal entries so you don't read back over the bad stuff).
-So at the back of your notebook we'd like you to write down every single thing you feel grateful for that day.
-Even if you have to fake it.
+As well as observing these things, start to write down your grateful thoughts in your notebook - even if you have to fake it.
 It’s good to do this at the beginning of the day because it sets your brain in a good state of mind which filters through into the rest of your day.
 It’s a positive kick-start to your day.
 Or if you prefer you can do it at the end of the day so you go to bed on a good note which will promote healthier sleep.
+You might find that you use your notebook from now on as a gratitude diary instead so that you start to forge new neural pathways in your brain - you will find that the more you concentrate on gratitude rather than on negative thoughts, your though pattern naturally begins to shift.

 When you’re feeling like you can’t think of anything to write, you can go to the back of your diary and read back through your blessings and remind yourself of all the things you can feel grateful for.
 It’s been proven that people who actually write down their blessings, instead of just thinking of them, are more likely to feel more calm and in a better frame of mind.
 So even if you have to repeat the same blessings every day, write them out just the same.
 It’s not a waste of time (or paper), it’s actually scientifically proven to help your mental health.